Government Extends Open Enrollment For ACA Health Plans, But Only For 36 Hours

 In an abundance of caution, to accommodate consumers who during the final hours of Open Enrollment may have experienced issues, starting at 3 pm ET today, we are extending the deadline to sign up for January 1 coverage until 3 am ET December 18. https://t.co/zNNxtNoAMb— Administrator Seema Verma (@SeemaCMS) December 16, 2019

-CMS did not respond to NPR's request for details about the decision, or for an estimate of how many people may have been affected by the website problems.
+CMS did not respond to NPR's request for details about the decision or for an estimate of how many people may have been affected by the website problems.

-Charles Gaba, an analyst who tracks enrollment in Affordable Care Act exchanges has a guess as to how many people may have had problems signing up on Sunday.
+Charles Gaba, an analyst who tracks enrollment in Affordable Care Act exchanges, has a guess as to how many people may have had problems signing up on Sunday.

 "I'd estimate that it'll be somewhere in the range of around 100,000 people," he says.
 He notes 36 hours is not a lot of time to let those people know they still have a chance to sign up for coverage in 2020.
-"It's better than nothing," he says.
+But "it's better than nothing," he says.

 This is not the first time website troubles have kept people from signing up.
-Healthcare.gov had a famously rocky start in 2013.
-Even this year, the first day of open enrollment, November 1, had problems.
+HealthCare.gov had a famously rocky start in 2013.
+Even this year, the first day of open enrollment, Nov.
+1, had problems.
 Peck estimated around 100,000 people may have missed out on coverage because of those issues.

 Overall, enrollment seems to be down a bit from last year, a trend that has continued since 2016.
-President Trump has tried to change — critics would say undermine — the health exchanges in a variety of ways, but they have proven to be quite resilient.
+President Trump has tried to change — critics would say undermine — the health exchanges in a variety of ways, but they have proved to be quite resilient.

 Still, 27.5 million people are uninsured, according to the Census Bureau.
 A Kaiser Family Foundation analysis found that 4.7 million of them would be eligible for health care plans with zero dollar monthly premiums after subsidies.

-The new deadline means a busy extra 36 hours for "navigators," who help people through the enrollment process for free.
+The new deadline means a busy extra 36 hours for "navigators," who help people through the enrollment process free of charge.

 Melanie Hall is a navigator and the executive director of the Family Health Care Foundation in the Tampa Bay area.
 She says the issues on Sunday didn't faze her — she just kept refreshing the page until she was able to get people enrolled.
-But she's glad there's another chance for consumers who might have been thrown off by the last minute technical issues.
+But she is glad there's another chance for consumers who might have been thrown off by the last-minute technical issues.

 "For anybody that's calling in a panic today or tomorrow, we will have the availability to still make sure that they get enrolled if that's what they choose to do," Hall says.

-She's already called several panicked people back to help them finish signing up.
+She has already called back several panicked people to help them finish signing up.